 TXU Energy: TXU uses a base $4.95 charge and sliding rates for less or greater than 1000 kWh, per plan.

 Also, I’d like to point out a few other things about the list above.
 First off, just because I didn’t find a charge doesn’t mean there isn’t one…I just could have missed it looking through the documents.
 Additionally, all the EFLs I looked at were from plans in the Centerpoint service area.
 I looked at at least 2-3 plans for each provider to get an idea of consistent charges listed…I did NOT pour through every EFL from every single provider.
-This is simply to give people and idea of what to expect, and hopefully be helpful.
-Also, it’s important to note that for the guys that don’t have any minimal usage charge, chances are high they simply tacked it onto their sliding rate scale.
+This is simply to give people an idea of what to expect and hopefully be helpful.
+Also, it’s important to note that for the guys that don’t have any minimum usage charge, chances are high they simply tacked it onto their sliding rate scale.
 But if you find a great price on a guy with no listed charges, then absolutely go for it.

 One last note, Stream Energy‘s EFL was…weird.
 Despite advertising their tiered pricing for rates on a 500, 1000, and 2000 kWh scale like everyone else in the market, the fine print of the EFL says their actual tiers are:

 pricing structure, based on the following tiers: i) up to 699 kWh depicted in the EFL as Average Monthly Usage of 500 kWh, ii) 700 to 1,499 kWh depicted in the EFL as Average Monthly Usage of 1,000 kWh, and iii) 1,500 to 2,499 kWh depicted in the EFL as Average Monthly Usage of 2,000 kW

 So just keep in mind that you have to use a bit more electricity to get to their cheaper electricity rates.